-All our Sixth Form Mathematicians are given the opportunity to achieve their Dixie Maths Leaders Award.
+All our Sixth Form Mathematicians are given the opportunity to achieve their Dixie Subject Leaders Award in Mathematics.
 Pupils are required to plan and run motivational mathematical activities for our younger students, provide curriculum support and be a Maths Buddy.
-They will also help run our annual Maths Activity Day, Year 5 Maths morning and plan Junior School activities.

-The award aims to develop leadership, communication and organisational skills and is an excellent addition to their University application.
+They will also help run our annual Year 5 Maths activity session and plan Junior School activities The award aims to develop leadership, communication and organisational skills and is an excellent addition to their University application.